Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Tail estimates for

-\end{proposition} To prove $Q_n$ converges to $Q$ we will need the following theorem, which is stated in a weaker version. \begin{theorem}[Kozlov \cite{kozlov1985method}] Assume $P$ is uniformly elliptic and i.i.d.
+\end{proposition} We will need the following theorem to prove $Q_n$ converges to $Q$. \begin{theorem}[Kozlov \cite{kozlov1985method}] Assume $P$ is uniformly elliptic and i.i.d.
 Assume there exists an invariant probability measure $Q$ with respect to $\overline \omega_n$ such that $Q \ll P$.
-Then the following hold: \begin{enumerate} \item $Q$ is equivalent to $P$. \item $\{\overline \omega_n\}_{n \in \N_0}$ with initial law $Q$ is ergodic. \item $Q$ is the unique invariant probability measure for $\{\overline \omega_n\}_{n \in \N_0}$ which is absolutely continuous with respect to $P$. \end{enumerate} \end{theorem} \begin{proof}[Proof of Theorem \ref{thm: radon-quantitative} assuming Proposition \ref{prop: radon-approx}] Let $Q_n$ denote the law of $\overline \omega_N$.
-In Theorem 3.1 in \cite{sznitman1999law}, Sznitman and Zerner proved that under Kalikow's condition, $Q_n$ converges weakly to some invariant distribution.
+Then the following hold: \begin{enumerate} \item $Q$ is equivalent to $P$. \item $\{\overline \omega_n: n \in \N_0\}$ with initial law $Q$ is ergodic. \item $Q$ is the unique invariant probability measure for $\{\overline \omega_n: n \in \N_0\}$ which is absolutely continuous with respect to $P$. \end{enumerate} \end{theorem} \begin{proof}[Proof of Theorem \ref{thm: radon-quantitative} assuming Proposition \ref{prop: radon-approx}] In \cite[Theorem 3.1]{sznitman1999law}, Sznitman and Zerner proved that under Kalikow's condition, $Q_n$ converges weakly to some invariant distribution.
 Their proof relies on Kalikow's condition in order to assume finite moments for the regeneration times.
-Since this is implied by condition $(T)$ (for example Theorem \ref{thm: sub-slowdown}), we can rerun their same proof to conclude that $Q_n \to Q_\infty$ weakly, where $Q_\infty$ is an invariant distribution.
+Since this is implied by condition $(T)$ (for example Lemma \ref{lem: sub-slowdown}), we can rerun their same proof to conclude that $Q_n \to Q_\infty$ weakly, where $Q_\infty$ is an invariant distribution.
 By Theorem \ref{thm: kozlov}, to show that $Q_{\infty}$ is the unique invariant probability measure $Q$ which is equivalent to $P$, it is enough to show $Q_\infty \ll P$.
-Let $A \subset \Omega$ be a measurable set such that $P(A) = 0$.
+Let $A \subset \Omega$ be any measurable set.
 Applying the Cauchy-Schwartz inequality, we have